 How To Boil Corn On The Cob

 This is a staple of the summer every year!
-No matter if you grill corn in the husk, without the husk, or smoke corn on the cob – everyone loves it and boiling it in a large pot on the stovetop is just another way to make perfectly sweet corn on the cob every time!
-The whole family is going to love this amazing side dish that you have to top with butter and sprinkle with salt.
+No matter if you grill corn in the husk, make grilled sweet corn (without the husk), or smoked corn on the cob – everyone loves it and boiling it in a large pot on the stovetop is just another way to make perfect sweet corn every time!
+The whole family is going to love this amazing side dish that is topped with butter and a sprinkle of salt.
 We love grabbing our fresh corn from our local farmers markets or at the local grocery store in town, always so fresh!
 As soon as you bite into these tender corn kernels you won’t want to cook it any other way.

 What You Will Need

-- ears of corn – option to boil them whole or you can cut in halves or thirds with a sharp knife, if you want.
+- ears of corn – option to boil them whole or cut in halves or thirds with a sharp knife, if you want.
 The cook time will be the same regardless.

 - water – enough to cover all of your corn in the pot.